tomquirk/jb-instant-swap-delegate/README.md

 [Peel](https://juicebox.money/@peel) is one such project.

 Currently, this is a manual process.
 The project owner (often a multisig e.g. Safe) must reserve some ETH for themselves as a payout and submit a transaction to swap ETH for the desired token.
+This is time-consuming, especially is a multisig scenario that requires multiple signatures.

 JBPaySplitDelegate automates this process.